vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 [Source query](https://dune.com/queries/2322141)

 To control the supply of DCHF, the protocol utilizes borrow and redemption fees.
 A 110% collateral ratio provides a price floor and ceiling, and arbitrageurs are incentivized to maintain price stability.
 The protocol does not rely on an external AMM for supply expansion or contraction, and burning/withdrawal amounts are executed through onchain peg mechanisms.

+Users (borrowers) should keep in mind external factors, such as currency exchange rate risk in TradFi markets.
+Considering that CHF looses value against USD, there is a lag between DeFi reflecting this price change.
+In a scenario where DCHF depegs vs CHF, the assumptions of a repeg are undermined by borrowers having an opportunity to pay back their loans for a cheaper rate, given that borrowers swapped to USD after borrowing.
+In the other scenario where DCHF depegs above 1 CHF (but under <1.10 CHF), it looks different.
+Since in that case there is no way to directly arbitrage DCHF and CHF to balance the peg, the only dynamic that could lead to DCHF depegging back to 1 is demand for supplying DCHF to DeFi.

 As a fork of Liquity- a resilient and battle tested stablecoin, the risk of insolvency is currently low.
 Liquity does, however, have a history of prolonged depeg >$1.
 By maximizing decentralization, it sacrifices scalability and tends to have a substantially variant soft peg compared to centralized stablecoins.